How one local nurse-turned-entrepreneur is changing patient’s lives

 “This program has truly pushed me out of my comfort zone and I feel really lucky to be a part of it,” said Lennox.
 “It’s absolutely amazing having a whole team of support for your business.”

 VAP helps early-stage entrepreneurs grow their companies.
-Led by experienced mentors, this ongoing 6-12 month program offers a disciplined approach to growing and taking businesses to market.
+Led by experienced mentors, the program offers a disciplined approach to growing a business.

 “I meet with my EIR, Beth Gallup, once a week and I can take anything to her from marketing and HR questions to cash flow and projections and she provides such valuable feedback and advice.
 It’s amazing, “ said Lennox.

-VAP clients also take part in quarterly reviews where they review and set quarterly goals and practice giving their business pitch in front of EIR’s and VAP peers to receive valuable feedback.
-The reviews are a tool for accountability and give entrepreneurs an opportunity to celebrate success and reflect on failures.
+VAP clients also take part in quarterly reviews, a tool for accountability.
+They give entrepreneurs an opportunity to celebrate success and reflect on failures.

 Lennox is also in the planning stage of their web-based app which will roll out their services on a larger scale and make it easier for people to make a connection with a health advocate.
 She says combining health and technology is the future and will help our healthcare system handle the aging baby boomer population.

-KAST’s Director of Operations and Programs, Kailyn Skuban, sees CHAI as a unique, technology-enabled company built right here in the Kootenays that is empowering patients, making health care less fragmented and more efficient.
+KAST’s Director of Operations and Programs, Kailyn Skuban, sees CHAI as a unique, technology-enabled company that is empowering patients, making health care less fragmented and more efficient.

 Lennox also has big plans for the future.
 While the United States has a governing body for advocates, Canada does not.
 Lennox is in the process of co-founding the first association in Canada for health care advocacy that will provide credentialing and standards for the industry.